minprog/prog-project/10 Milestones/20 Design Document/10 Design Doc.md

 - a list of data sources if you will get data from an external source

-- a list of database tables and fields (and their types) that you might need to save user data
+- a list of database tables and fields (and their types) if you will use a database

-If your application has multiple independent programs working together (e.g. a separate script to clean your dataset) you need to provide a high-level overview of these components and then provide a lowel-level overview of the inner workings of each component.
+If your application has multiple independent programs working together (e.g. a separate script to clean your dataset) you need to provide a high-level overview of these components and then provide a lower-level overview of the inner workings of each component.

 ## Repository